Folkestone Groomers Directory

 This post contains affiliate links.
 If you make a purchase through these links, we may earn a commission at no additional cost to you.
 We only recommend products we trust and believe will be valuable to our readers.

-The Furbo 360° Dog Camera is the UK's leading pet camera for monitoring separation anxiety, with 360° auto-tracking, treat tossing, and real-time barking alerts that help you stay connected to anxious dogs when you're away.
+The Furbo 360° Dog Camera is the UK's leading dog monitor camera for separation anxiety, offering 360° auto-tracking, treat tossing, and real-time barking alerts that help you stay connected to anxious dogs when you're away.
 Starting from £149 on Amazon UK, this dog-specific camera combines veterinary-recommended monitoring with interactive features that can ease your dog's stress and give you peace of mind.

 Separation anxiety affects up to 20% of the UK dog population,[11] and the RSPCA reports that 8 out of 10 dogs struggle when left alone, though many won't show obvious signs.[1]
 According to peer-reviewed veterinary research published in Veterinary Medicine: Research and Reports, "recording dog behavior using video cameras mounted in the home can be a useful way of both diagnosing separation-related disorders and of monitoring improvement."[11]